Parth576/dotfiles/README.md

 # dotfiles
 As the repository name suggests, this is a collection of my dotfiles.
-I have also created an installation script to install the required programs and copy the files automatically
+I have also created an installation script to install the required programs and copy the files automatically (i3, zsh, polybar, neovim, dunst, rofi, kitty)

 ## Select the branch based on the config